-Casey's boyfriend gets a reel-to-reel player so Casey can play the film reel she found in her mother's things.
+Casey's boyfriend gets a film projector so Casey can play the film she found in her mother's things.
 The reel is a movie of a hallway that leads to a big door, and when the film ends her boyfriend asks her if it meant anything to her.
 Casey says yes, and that beyond that door was where her mother hung herself.
 Casey and her boyfriend go out that night with Romy and Lisa to a rave.
 While her boyfriend gets them drinks, Casey sees the little boy among the dancers.
 She goes to the bathroom to put water on her face and throws up in the toilet.
 In her stall there is a drawing of an eye, she looks through it and insects and blood come pouring out.
 She runs to the door but it is locked and the insects and blood start coming out from the sinks and fingers come out from the wall.
 Casey is freaking out and she sees her mother reaching out to her from a bathroom stall.

 Later that night, Casey is videochatting with Romy and tells her that she saw her mother in the bathroom.
 To protect herself that night, Casey then takes Romy's advice of putting scissors with the blades open under her pillow to ward off evil spirits.
 Casey wakes up and sees herself floating up on the ceiling watching herself sleep.
 The covers are pulled down and Casey sees the pale boy is in bed next to the sleeping Casey, opening her stomach to put himself in.